WeblateOrg/weblate/docs/user/checks.rst

 Multiple failing checks
 ~~~~~~~~~~~~~~~~~~~~~~~

+*The translations in several languages have failing checks*

 Numerous translations of this string have failing quality checks.
 This is
 usually an indication that something could be done to improve the source